All Episodes

 I mean, there's now a growing industry out there, people that want settlements and they make allegations against famous people.

-And that should be a crime, too.
+That's a crime, too.

 As a woman, I find it very offensive when women make claims like that and they're untrue.

-And as far as I'm concerned, if you say that someone did something and they did not, and you're defaming them, and you could ruin their entire career because you just want to get some money out of it, you should go to jail.
+And as far as I'm concerned, if you say that someone did something and they did not and you're defaming them and you could ruin their entire career because you just want to get some money out of it, you should go to jail.

-I agree with you too.
+I agree with you, too.

 You know, one of the things Great Britain has in the case of lawsuits is loser pays.

-Um, but it doesn't appear that Harvey Weinstein in any way.
+But it doesn't appear that Harvey Weinstein in any way.

-Anyway, so um you know, I it's so bizarre because you got all of this, you got Hillary's three-sentence statement on this five days later.
+Anyway, so, you know, it's so bizarre because you got all of this.

-You know, then we've got, you know, let's see, the Democrats now in their attempt to deflect and defend their buddy Harvey Weinstein, they're saying, Oh, well, let's go to Donald Trump and the access Hollywood tape and locker room talk.
+You know, then we've got, you know, let's see, the Democrats now in their attempt to deflect and defend their buddy Harvey Weinstein, they're saying, oh, well, let's go to Donald Trump and the access Hollywood tape and locker room talk.

 Locker room talk is not the same thing that we're talking about here.

-Anyway, uh Kathy Lee Gifford accused a different producer of forcing, you know, Kathy Lee Gifford's a lovely woman.
+Anyway, Kathy Lee Gifford accused a different producer of forcing, you know, Kathy Lee Gifford's a lovely woman.

 Met her many times.

-I think the world of her, she's really nice.
+I think the world of her.

 You know, here's a tough question to ask.

-At some point, if you are a feminist, at some point if you've made it, at some point if you're successful, and you know there are predators out there, when does it become the right time to speak out and protect them?
+At some point, if you are a feminist, at some point, if you've made it, at some point, if you're successful, and you know there are predators out there, when does it become the right time to speak out and protect them?

 I guess that's an individual thing.

-It's hard to say that people should take risks in life, but if you're really a feminist and you really believe that these women are victims, and you know what happened, and you're financially set for the rest of your life, and your career is up and running, and you don't have to worry about any one individual hurting your career, and you know that person still has that sick behavior.
+It's hard to say that people should take risks in life, but if you're really a feminist and you really believe that these women are victims and you know what happened and you're financially set for the rest of your life and your career is up and running and you don't have to worry about any one individual hurting your career and you know that person still has that sick behavior,

-Um just interesting questions to ask here because this is such an important issue.
+Just interesting questions to ask here because this is such an important issue.

 Well, now what's going to happen to Harvey?